rackerlabs/docs-cloud-orchestration/api-docs/general-api-info/service-access-endpoints.rst

 .. tip

-  To help you decide which regionalized endpoint to use, read about special considerations for choosing a region at http://www.rackspace.com/ knowledge_center/article/about-regions.
+  To help you decide which regionalized endpoint to use, read about special considerations for choosing a region in the :how-to:`About regions<about-regions>` article on the Rackspace Support site.

 Use one of the following service access/endpoint to access the Rackspace Cloud Orchestration service: